Tinnitus Therapy & Counselling

 Free Initial Consultations for Tinnitus

-We offer all prospective clients an initial consultation to discuss your Tinnitus prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your Tinnitus prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.